horsmand/aws-rfdk-1/examples/deadline/All-In-AWS-Infrastructure-Basic/ts/README.md

 14. Connect to your Windows monitor host through RDP by finding it in the EC2 console and using your key pair to get the password.

+15. Add a role to your instance with `SecretsManagerReadWrite` and `AmazonS3ReadOnlyAccess`.

+16. Add a rule to your RCS Load Balancer's security group (make sure it's the LB and not your RCS's Cluster) to open up port 8080 for HTTP or 4433 for HTTPS to your instance's security group.

-15. Run these commands in a PowerShell, filling in the proper secret ARN, to download the CA cert for configuring the RCS connection:
+17. Run these commands in a PowerShell, filling in the proper secret ARN, to download the CA cert for configuring the RCS connection:

     ```
     $root_ca_publickey_arn = "arn:aws:secretsmanager:us-west-2:<########>:secret:ServiceTier/RQCert-X.509-CertificateChain-<#####>"